Kiholo Bay Overview

 Keanalele freshwater pool – Queen’s Bath

-You will find a ladder providing access to the first pool with an easy swim to the adjoining pool, guided by light from a natural opening above.
+You will find an area with hand holds and rock “steps” providing access to the first pool with an easy swim to the adjoining pool, guided by light from a natural opening above.
 If you bring a waterproof flashlight you can swim deeper into the lava tube.
 As the water level rises and falls with the tide, low tide will allow you to go farther into the tube, but high tide will make for a better swim.
 This is the perfect spot to cool down on a warm day.
-These caves are dark and slippery, so watch your step and use extreme caution should you decide to explore keeping mindful of the ocean tides.
+These caves are dark and slippery, with low overhangs, so watch your step and use extreme caution should you decide to explore keeping mindful of the ocean tides.

 Kiholo Bay Lagoon